Skip to main content

 Cloud Optimization and Configuration

 This guide explores optimization and configuration of the Qrvey platform, covering integrations with Amazon Redshift, Snowflake, Databricks, and Elasticsearch.
-It provides best practices for each, addressing both Live Connect datasets (real-time queries against your source) and Managed datasets (data ingested into Qrvey’s internal Elasticsearch engine) to help architect optimal solutions.
+It provides best practices for each, addressing both Live Connect datasets (real-time queries against your source) and Managed datasets (data ingested into Qrvey’s internal Elasticsearch engine) to help design optimal solutions.
 The focus is on conceptual and architectural considerations, performance, and cost trade-offs.

 Column-Level Security